Netbreeze-GmbH/boilerpipe/README.md

 #Changes in this Version of Boilerpipe#
-This is an extended version of [Boilerpipe](http://code.google.com/p/boilerpipe/).
+This is an extended version of [Boilerpipe 1.2.0](http://code.google.com/p/boilerpipe/).

 This are the new features:

-* Media extraction (Youtube videos, Vimeo videos and images)
+* Media extraction (Youtube videos, Vimeo videos and Images) within an article
-* Extract an article with his HTML structure
+* Extract an article with its HTML structure

 Classes added: